dankamongmen/notcurses/USAGE.md

 // Can we fade?
 Fading requires either the "rgb" or "ccc" terminfo capability. bool notcurses_canfade(const struct notcurses* nc);

+// Can we directly specify RGB values per cell, or only use palettes? bool notcurses_can_truecolor(const struct notcurses* nc);

 // Can we load images?
 This requires being built against FFmpeg/OIIO. bool notcurses_canopen_images(const struct notcurses* nc);